slogsdon/placid/README.md

 ### HTTPS

 By default, connecting to a Placid-based API will require all requests to be made over HTTPS, responding to HTTP requests with a `403 Forbidden`.
 If desired, the `https_only` option may be set allow HTTP requests to be served by your application.
+Take a look at the [kitchen sink example](https://github.com/slogsdon/placid/blob/master/examples/kitchensink/config/config.exs#L12) to see this in action.

 > Note: Create a self-signed certificate for easy testing.
 >